PhilipKrook/ShadyWebshop/README.md

 # Shady Webshop

-School exam project, to build the core for a working webshop with .Net and EPIServer.
+School exam project.
+Built the core for a working webshop with .Net and EPIServer.

 ## Installation